Structured building cabling

 • Time savings for on-site measurements up to 5%

-load thanks to the use of optical fiber cables up to 5%
+• Reduction of the tertiary copper cabling and the fire load thanks to the use of optical fibre cables up to 5%

-• Cost savings through the reduction of the cable laying infrastructure 5%
+• Cost savings through the reduction of the cable-laying infrastructure 5%

 to the product page